hmslima/sambahsacompletegrammar/sambahsa.md

 **Kjiawxieng kwe has cigarettes? –** By chance, do you have some cigarettes?

-**Kongcio {kOngtsyo} –** henceforth.
+**Kongcio {kOngtsyo} –** from now on, hereinafter, henceforth.

 **Kongcio sessiem un gohd pater, promitto –** Henceforth I'll be a good father, I promise.

-"henceforth" is used here to render the rare use of "kongcio".
-Sambahsa uses more frequently "nuntos" = "from now on".
+*“Nuntos” has the same meaning and often is most used, since the “kongcio” seems be antiquated.*

-**Kweter {kwEtër} –** *"whether", indicates the choice or the doubt betwwen two options.*
+**Kweter {kwEtër} –** *"whether", indicates the choice or the doubt between two options.*

 *Ay buit impossible tarctum kweter ia hieb vanien in id hava we ia hieb curren baygh oku in id bosc* (“tarctum” is an optional antiquated form of